3 held after smash-and-grab theft at Los Angeles luxury mall

-LOS ANGELES (AP) — A group of thieves smashed windows at department store at a luxury mall in Los Angeles late Monday, triggering a police pursuit, police said.
+LOS ANGELES — A group of thieves smashed windows at a department store at a luxury mall in Los Angeles late Monday, triggering a police pursuit, police said.

 The latest incident in a trend of smash-and-grab crimes targeted a Nordstrom store at The Grove retail and entertainment complex.

-The group struck around 10:40 p.m., said Officer Drake Madison, a Los Angeles Police Department spokesman.
+The group struck about 10:40 p.m., said Officer Drake Madison, a Los Angeles Police Department spokesman.

 Officers pursued an SUV involved in the crime, the chase ended in South Los Angeles and three people were taken into custody, he said.